lchen198/wypyplus/README.md

 **Benefits**
 * Fast!!
-* Support just enough wiki synataxes to be useful.
+* Support just enough wiki syntaxes to be useful.
 (See [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage))
-* Takes less than one minute to setup.
+* Takes less than one minute to set up.
 * Runs anywhere that has Python and a browser.
 * Works perfectly offline.
 * No config file to mess with.